solarwinds/solarwinds-bindings-node/.github/README.md

-# @appoptics/apm-bindings
+# solarwinds-apm-bindings

-[@appoptics/apm-bindings](https://www.npmjs.com/package/@appoptics/apm-bindings) is an NPM package containing a binary node add-on.
+[solarwinds-apm-bindings](https://github.com/solarwindscloud/solarwinds-bindings-node) is an NPM package containing a binary node add-on.

-The package is installed as a dependency when the AppOptics APM Agent ([appoptics-apm](https://www.npmjs.com/package/appoptics-apm)) is installed.
-In any install run, AppOptics APM Agent will first attempt to install a prebuilt add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) and only if that fails, will it attempt to build the add-on from source using [node-gyp](https://github.com/nodejs/node-gyp).
+The package is installed as a dependency when the SolarWinds APM Agent ([solarwinds-apm](https://www.npmjs.com/package/solarwinds-apm)) is installed.
+In any install run, SolarWinds APM Agent will first attempt to install a prebuilt add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) and only if that fails, will it attempt to build the add-on from source using [node-gyp](https://github.com/nodejs/node-gyp).

 This is a **Linux Only package** with no Mac or Windows support.